loftytopping/PyBox/docs/index.md

 - [gfortran compiler with support for OpenMP](https://gcc.gnu.org/wiki/openmp) if you would like to exploit multicore capabilities of your system in the Python+Fortran model variants included in folders named 'f2py'.
 I have not yet tested PyBox using proprietary compilers.

+### Using a Docker container <a name="Docker"></a>

+If you would like to run PyBox within a Docker container, I have provided a Dockerfile that will automatically build all dependencies within a new container based on the Ubuntu:16.04 image.
+To build the new image, assuming you have Docker installed, run the following command in the directory of the supplied Dockerfile:

+> docker build -t pybox .

+After this has completed [which may take some time], type the following to see your new image listed:

+> docker images

+To create and run a new container based on this image, with a name 'project_pybox', type:

+> docker run --name=project_pybox -it pybox

+This will take you in to the container.
+So, lets run the gas phase model in PyBox whilst you are there.
+Change directory to where PyBox is located:

+> cd /Code/Git_repos/PyBox/

+Lets run the default simulation:

+> python Gas_simulation.py

+Dont worry about the error message regarding the Matplotlib plots.
+This is a result of working in a Docker container.
+For those of you not familiar with Docker commands, lets leave the container.
+Type:

+> exit

+You are now back in your original 'host' operating system.
+To list all available containers, type:

+> docker ps -a

+You should see how long ago you exited our 'project_pybox' container.
+Lets restart this container.
+To do this type the following:

+> docker start project_pybox
+> docker exec -it project_pybox bash

+We are back in!
+Lets exit again:

+> exit

+To remove the container, you can type:

+> docker rm project_pybox

+To remove the image on which the container is based, which was built from our Dockerfile, type:

+> docker rmi pybox

 ## Folder structure and running the model <a name="Folder-Structure"></a>

 If you are happy all dependencies are installed and working, to run PyBox 'out of the box', type the following in the root directory: